 Participants should hold an MA degree or equivalent.
 Participants should also be admitted to a PhD programme.

 Master´s degree based in either social science or interdisciplinary studies with a focus on development-oriented issues.

-Six book reviews of 1000 words each and a final paper of 4000 words.
+Six book and article reviews of 1000 words each and a final paper of 4000 words.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)

 Type of course:

 The course will be based on a series of 8 seminars.